 $ yay mplayer

 I had to type a number to install the respective package.
-Also, we can specify multiple packages with a space separation.
+Also, we can specify multiple packages with space-separated.

-To install any packages without confirmations (without user interventions, of course), use “–noconfirm" option.
+6. To install any packages without confirmations (without user interventions, of course), use "--noconfirm" option.

 $ yay -S --noconfirm <package-name>

-To remove unwanted dependencies, use -Cd flag as shown below.
+8. To remove unwanted dependencies, use -Yc flag as shown below.

-While testing it, I found no issues and really Yay made me YAY!
-Yay is fully functioning and works well.
+As far as I tested, Yay is fully functioning and works well.
 I think I am going to stick with Yay for a while.